alveyworld-dev/game/README.md

 Codemonkeys, you will want to glance at the [Code Team README](https://github.com/alveyworld-dev/game/blob/master/CODING.md).
 You should probably also get familiar with the starter kit, and get some tasks assigned to you!

 ### Art
-We don't have a README for you yet, so hold tight!
-Your job is to create sprites, backgrounds, and level designs for the game.
+[Read this.](https://github.com/alveyworld-dev/game/blob/master/ART.md) Your job is to create sprites, backgrounds, and level designs for the game.
 If you don't think you are very good with drawing, you might consider level design or concepts.

 ### Music
 [Here's your README](https://github.com/alveyworld-dev/game/blob/master/MUSIC.md) - read it and read it well.
 We're going for retro sounding 8-bit music.